LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/abstract.md

 in a generic but expressive way.
 <!-- Object       -->
-In this work, we discuss four different approaches for declaring a response structure, and we compare them based on a simple model that we introduce.
+In this work, we discuss four different approaches for declaring a response structure, and we compare them based on a model that we introduce.
 <!-- Findings     -->
 <!-- Conclusion   -->
 Based on this model, we conclude that a SHACL shape-based approach